redis/docs/content/develop/data-types/probabilistic/bloom-filter.md

 A Bloom filter is a probabilistic data structure in Redis Stack that enables you to check if an element is present in a set using a very small memory space of a fixed size.

-Instead of storing all of the elements in the set, Bloom Filters store only the elements' hashed representation, thus sacrificing some precision.
+Instead of storing all of the elements in the set, Bloom Filters store only the items' hashed representation, thus sacrificing some precision.
 The trade-off is that Bloom Filters are very space-efficient and fast.

 A Bloom filter can guarantee the absence of an element from a set, but it can only give an estimation about its presence.
 So when it responds that an element is not present in a set (a negative answer), you can be sure that indeed is the case.
 But one out of every N positive answers will be wrong.
 Even though it looks unusual at a first glance, this kind of uncertainty still has its place in computer science.
 There are many cases out there where a negative answer will prevent more costly operations, for example checking if a username has been taken, if a credit card has been reported as stolen, if a user has already seen an ad and much more.